juxstinrce/stegme/README.md

 # stegme
 A hand-crafted method of steganography

-`stegme.py` is the file that allows you to hide data in an image.ain<br>
+`stegme.py` is the file that allows you to hide data in an image.<br>
 `solve.py` is the file that allows you to retrieve the hidden data.<br>

 # How it works